httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 }
 ~~~

-## Use with trailers and transfer coding
+## Use with Trailer Fields and Transfer Coding

-An origin server sends `Digest` in the HTTP trailer, so it can calculate digest-value
+An origin server sends `Digest` as trailer field, so it can calculate digest-value
 while streaming content and thus mitigate resource consumption.
-The field value is the same as in {{example-full-representation}} because `Digest` is designed to
+The `Digest` field-value is the same as in {{example-full-representation}} because `Digest` is designed to
 be independent from the use of one or more transfer codings (see {{representation-digest}}).

 Request: